VolkerK/jquery.mobile.extensiblelist/README.md

 * **data-extlst-grabspace** - boolean, Default = false

   Initially show as much items as possible.
+But never less than data-extlst-size.
   The space each item needs is calculated from the first non list-divider item.
-So this only works properly if all items have the same hight.
+  So this only works properly if all items have the same height.

 Upcoming Features
 -----------------
 Add an ajxa url so that chunks can be loaded dynamically.
 At the moment the whole list is loaded and parts of it are hidden.